CenturyLinkCloud/APIDocs/Firewall Policies/delete-intra-dc-firewall-policy.md

 ### Entity Definition

-The response will not contain JSON content, but should return the HTTP `204 No Content` response upon the successful release of the network.
+The response will not contain JSON content, but should return the HTTP `204 No Content` response upon the successful removal of the firewall policy.